 - Was I affected by any person in my competition environment?
 (Teammate, coach, parent, official)? ...
 How so?

 Once you have answered these questions, you will know what happened and be able to make any necessary adjustments.

 If you did not have your best showing, you might find yourself disappointed (or even crushed) by some of your mistakes or flaws.

 This is perfectly okay.
-In fact, facing and dealing with your disappointment is crucial to eliminate nerves. ...
+Facing and dealing with your disappointment is crucial to eliminate nerves. ...
 Why?

 Because if you want to be confident and motivated, you need to be “whole” emotionally.

 This means healing your disappointment over past losses or failures.